 Well, what's this about "education is supposed to make bright people"?
 Well, there was obvious stuff there that it wasn't true.
-Here was the grade for the eight-year-olds and they got a certain IQ and a certain graph, and here was the grade for the nine-year-olds and they got a certain IQ and a graph, and the grade for the ten-year-olds and a certain IQ and a graph, and the grade for the ten-year-olds and a certain IQ and a graph, and the grade for the ten-year-olds and a certain IQ and a graph, and the factor was added that some of them didn't know as much language as another and that sort of thing, it made a terribly steep curve.
+Here was the grade for the eight-year-olds and they got a certain IQ and a certain graph, and here was the grade for the nine-year-olds and they got a certain IQ and a graph, and the grade for the ten-year-olds and a certain IQ and a graph, and the eleven-year-olds, they had a certain IQ and a graph.
+And after these things were already graphed out and the factor was added that some of them didn't know as much language as another and that sort of thing, it made a terribly steep curve.
 Their IQ was going downhill.